brightsidedeveloper/brightsidedeveloper/README.md

 # 👋 Hi, I'm Tim!

 Welcome to my GitHub profile!
-I'm a passionate and versatile developer with a deep love for **TypeScript** and a wide range of technologies and other languages to achieve anything in my prjects.
+I'm a passionate and versatile developer with a deep love for **TypeScript** and skills in a wide range of technologies.
 I thrive on crafting high-quality, performant, and user-friendly applications, from front-end interfaces to full-stack solutions.

 ## 🚀 What I Do